 Each college has dedicated staff and a comprehensive support system of tutors / mentors and welfare officers designed to enable you to make the most of your time as a student, support you through difficult times and provide advice on a range of issues students sometimes find themselves facing.

-Each college has a Senior Tutor.
-Your Senior Tutor can provide you with impartial advice and guidance on issues related to your personal well-being and your academic progress, such as health, financial, family, academic or personal problems.
+Each college has a Senior Tutor or Vice-Principal who can provide you with impartial advice and guidance on issues related to your personal well-being and your academic progress, such as health, financial, family, academic or personal problems.
 They can help you navigate your way through University regulations and will also be able to refer you to any specialist support services, such as the Service for Students with Disabilities and the Counselling Service.

 Each college has its own student welfare officers, elected by the student body.
 Their role is to provide advice on basic welfare issues, refer you to the right sources of support, and raise awareness of welfare issues.

-As well as the support services within your college, there are a number of University support services that you can use according to your specific needs.
-See 'related links' to the right for more information.
+As well as the support services within your college, there are a number of University Student Support Services to help with specific issues.